gqi/MRMix/README.md

 # MRMix

 R package for two-sample Mendelian randomization analysis using mixture models.
 MRMix takes GWAS summary statistics as inputs to estimate causal effects of one trait on another. **We recommend using summary statistics in the standardized scale: 1) for continuous phenotypes, the data should be standardized w.r.t. genotypic and phenotypic variance; 2) for binary phenotypes, the data should be standardized w.r.t. genotypic variance**.
 Causal estimates are interpreted as standard deviation (SD) unit increase in the mean (continuous outcome) or log-OR (binary outcome) of Y per SD unit increase in X (if continous).
-If standardized-scale summary statistics are not available, users may use the `standardize` function to standardize their data.
+Users may use the `standardize` function to standardize their data.
 See Example or type `?MRMix` for more information.

 ### System requirements